17 profitable eBay selling tips

 The best way to get started as a seller on eBay is to become a buyer first.
 This way, other users can see you have an eBay history and recognise you're trustworthy.

-Even if you purchase a couple of small items for a few quid each, paying for the items promptly and taking the time to give feedback (positive if possible!) can build up your eBay presence and get you a good buyer rating.
+Even if you purchase a couple of small items for a few quid each, paying for the items promptly and taking the time to give feedback (positive if possible!) can build up your eBay presence.
+This will give you a good buyer rating.

 Another important step is choosing your username.
 Remember that whatever you choose will effectively be the name of your mini business, so lewiscapaldifan103xx probably won't instil a huge amount of confidence in potential buyers.

-We'd recommend either going for something simple and professional, like a variant of your name, or a name that's relevant to the kind of things you plan to sell (this might make you easier to find in eBay searches too).
+We'd recommend going for something simple and professional, like a variant of your name.
+Alternatively, consider a name that's relevant to the kind of things you plan to sell (this might make you easier to find in eBay searches too).

 Before you start making money on eBay, you first need to work out how much an item is worth and how much it will cost to sell.
 Obviously, you want to make a decent profit, but there are some additional costs applied when selling on eBay that you need to be aware of.